 - New studies show that if left untreated, the symptoms of depression in women get worse the older they get.
 This was shown to be true even in cases where symptoms of alcoholism improved.
 This is part of why it is so important to treat both addiction and depression in women.

 - According to the NIMH, depression in women is most often caused by one of or a combination of genetics, chemicals and hormones, premenstrual dysphoric disorder, postpartum depression, menopause and stress factors.

-Destination Hope: The Women’s Program is a substance abuse rehab program that specializes in dual diagnosis treatment.
+Destination Hope is a substance abuse rehab program that specializes in dual diagnosis treatment.
 We understand the importance of treating additional issues such as depression in women.

 With this three-part series of blogs in addition to the other information made available through the website, hopefully, some women will be educated and possibly be helped to get the treatment that they need for addiction, substance abuse problems and depression.